aedobbyn/beer-data-science/present/brewsentation.md

 In no particular order, some thoughts I've had plus suggestions from others:

 * Join on other data
-  * e.g., Untappd or something scraped from the interwebs that provides ratings and flavor profiles
+  * e.g., Untappd or something scraped from the interwebs
 * Beer consumption: how is this trending over time, for each style?
     * What drives the trend?
 Supply or demand?
-        * Do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more?
+        * <small> Do brewers brew more sours causing people buy more of them or do people start liking sours and cause brewers to brew more? </small>
-* Shiny features:
+* Shiny app features:
-    * Beer searchability
-    * Tooltips over each point on hover
+    * Beer searchability, tooltips over each point on hover
 * Hierarchical clustering; what style is the mother of all styles?
 * Some funky algorithm to generate new beer names